keep-starknet-strange/garaga/README.md

 ## Acknowledgements

 - Huge props to [tekkac](https://github.com/tekkac) and [feltroidprime](https://github.com/feltroidprime) for their initial work on provable pairing-based cryptography in StarkNet.

+## Resources

+Here are some interesting resources about pairing-based cryptography:

+> **Note:** This list is not exhaustive, and is not intended to be.

 ## Contributors ✨